 Nursing moms lose simple luxuries.

-When a mother chooses to nurse, she also chooses to give up a multitude of luxuries.
+When a mother chooses to nurse, she also decides to give up a multitude of luxuries.
 Sleeping more than a few hours at a time (even if she doesn’t get up to nurse, she needs to get up to pump) is one of the first to go.
 She can never be too far away from her baby or a pump.
-And she has to stop everything that she is doing every few hours for at least a 30-minute nursing or pumping session.
+And she has to stop everything she is doing every few hours for at least a 30-minute nursing or pumping session.